mklabs/greenskin/readme.md

 - ansiparse (with a bit of CSS from travis.org)
 - cucumber/gherkin

+## Docs

+And global thoughts:

+- The webapp & subapps / package works together to provide the UI, scripts and libraries to perform a performance / functional test (ex: phantomas, browsertime)

+- The runner is a CI server, default being Jenkins.
+Travis integration is possible (is it ? can't setup cron, only on post push on a github repo) and / or a minimal job runner based on kue.

+- Slaves / Test agent: Handled by Jenkins Master / Slave configuration, are the VMs provided where the tests are executed.
+They include xvfb and Firefox by default (TODO: check on non-centos system for Chrome & Chromedriver provisioning) / (TODO: Check on setting up a Selenium server there to, and register to selenium grid)

+- Saucelabs: Saucelabs service is an interresting alternative with broader browser support eliminating the need of any slaves / test agent setup and maintenance.

+-

 ## Install

+> TODO: Rework install processus etc. This is for production case, work
+> an a simpler / local workflow for quick preview

 The app can work with any Jenkins instance, by using a job prefix to help isolating job related to the frontend monitoring.
 Though, we recommend using